OfficeDev/office-js-docs-pr/docs/develop/use-sso-to-get-office-signed-in-user-token.md

    - `ea5a67f6-b6f3-4338-b240-c655ddc3cc8e` (All Microsoft Office application endpoints)

     > [!NOTE]
-    > The `ea5a67f6-b6f3-4338-b240-c655ddc3cc8e` ID pre-authorizes all the following IDs.
-You can enter the following IDs individually if you prefer.
+    > The `ea5a67f6-b6f3-4338-b240-c655ddc3cc8e` ID pre-authorizes Office on all the following platforms.
+Alternatively, you can enter a proper subset of the following IDs if for any reason you want to deny authorization to Office on some platforms.
+Just leave out the IDs of the platforms from which you want to withhold authorization.
+Users of your add-in on those platforms will not be able to call your Web APIs, but other functionality in your add-in will still work.
     >
     > - `d3590ed6-52b3-4102-aeff-aad2292ab01c` (Microsoft Office)
     > - `93d53678-613d-4013-afc1-62e9e444a0a5` (Office on the web)